billfienberg/pf2e/analyses/becoming-undevourable.md

 - Melee attack roll result = d20 roll + Strength modifier (or optionally Dexterity modifier for a finesse weapon) + proficiency bonus + other bonuses + penalties
 - +7 from Strength
 - +20 from level
-- +8 from Legendary
+- +6 from Legendary
--
+- +3 from weapon rune

 ### Normal Hit